 Parameter Entity/Actor Specification PET image reconstruction Study Sponsor The key PET reconstruction parameters (algorithm, iterations, smoothing, field of view, voxel size) shall be specified in a manner that is expected to produce comparable results regardless of the scanner make and model.
 The key PET image reconstruction parameters shall be specified according to pre-determined harmonization parameters.
 PET image reconstruction Technologist The key PET reconstruction parameters (algorithm, iterations, smoothing, field of view, voxel size) shall be identical for a given subject across time points.
 PET image reconstruction Technologist If available, the Point Spread Function (PSF) option can be used; the use or non-use of PSF must be consistent for a given subject across time points.

-PET image reconstruction Technologist If available, the time of flight (TOF) option can be used; the use or non-use of TOF must be consistent for a given subject across time points.
-PET Matrix/Voxel Technologist The Technologist shall perform the image reconstruction such that the matrix, slice thickness, and reconstruction zoom shall yield a voxel size of \leq 2.5 mm in the x and y dimensions and \leq 4mm in the z direction. size The final size shall not be achieved by re-binning, etc., of the reconstructed images.
-Correction factors Technologist All quantitative corrections shall be applied during the ima reconstruction process.
-These include attenuation, scatter, random, dead-time, and efficiency normalizations.
-Howev partial volume correction should be performed.
+If available, any reconstruction algorithm that uses point spread function (PSF) modeling should NOT be used.
+PET image reconstruction Technologist If available, the time of flight (TOF) option can be used; the use or non-use of TOF must be consistent for a given subject across time points. factors random, dead-time, and efficiency normalizations.
+However, no partial volume correction should be performed.
 Calibration factors Scanner All necessary calibration factors needed to output PET images in units of Bq/ml shall be automatically applied during the image reconstruction process.